blumixid/docs/manageapps/workingWithProxy.md

 # Working with a proxy
 {: #working_with_proxy}
-Last Updated: 20 July 2016
+Last Updated: 8 September 2016
 {: .last-updated}

-In some environments such as [Bluemix Dedicated](../../dedicated/index.html#dedicated) and [Bluemix Local](../../local/index.html#local) a proxy may be configured which effects the behavior of your application during staging and runtime.
+In some environments such as Bluemix Dedicated and Bluemix Local a proxy may be configured which effects the behavior of your application during staging and runtime.

 You can configure your application to work with the proxy using the following environment variables: